 Executive Director - Duncan Copeland

-TMT has an experienced and dedicated team based in Norway, UK, Belgium, Ghana, and Taiwan.
-Senior staff include Senior Analysts Stig Fjellberg, Eleanor Partridge and Yann Yvergniaux, CTO Arne Jorgensen, and West Africa Coordinator Viviane Koutob.
+TMT has an experienced and dedicated team based in Norway and other locations in Europe, Africa, and Asia.
+Senior staff making up the Senior Management Team include Senior Analysts Stig Fjellberg, Eleanor Partridge and Yann Yvergniaux, CTO Arne Jorgensen, West Africa Coordinator Viviane Koutob, and Head of Finance and Administration Wyatt Oden.
 Supporting analysts, regional coordinators, communications, and administration make up the rest of our excellent team.

 Jan Thomas Odegard - Board Chair